maxthraxx/WFGY/I_am_not_lizardman/README.md

 WFGY (萬法歸一) is a universal framework for semantic reasoning, error repair, and self-healing in large language models (LLMs).
 It integrates three core components:

-WFGY (萬法歸一) is a universal framework for semantic reasoning and self-healing in LLMs, combining four orthogonal modules:

 - **BBMC – BigBig Semantic Residue Formula**

   B = I - G + m c^2